Popcorn-Factory/Arsonist-RoR2/README.md

 <details>
 <summary>Click to expand previous patch notes:</summary>

+- 2.1.9
+    - Lowered Base animation speed on the sprint cycle.
+    - Modified the Overview description.
+- 2.1.8
+    - Raised base volume on Firebug and Arsonist voice lines to a baseline volume.
+    - Added sliders for both voice types that can be controlled by the individual sliders or through the master voice volume slider.
+- 2.1.7
+    - Added Unique voice line for Firebug skin when firing flare.
+    - Separated voice lines from SFX
+        - The voice volume slider in the settings can now affect Zero Point Blast, Masochism and Idle lines.
+    - Voice lines can be controlled by the volume slider, and is now separate to the SFX slider provided in the settings.
 - 2.1.6
     - Fixed some applications of burn damage was not applying the proper attacker and therefore not granting money on kill.
         - e.g: Flare DoT was not granting money.